smucclaw/documentation/docs/transpilers-logical-english.rst

 The following explains how the ``L4->LE`` transpiler translates L4 to LE with examples.
 If you are in a rush, ignore the explanations and just skim the examples.

-This is meant to be a more intuitive, high-level discussion that's aimed at helping someone new to the Logical-English-y fragment of L4 get started with writing L4 that can transpile smoothly to Logical English;
-for a more comprehensive and rigorous specification and discussion, see `Syntax and Denotational Semantics of L4 Relational Predicates <https://www.overleaf.com/9757591584pqqqyhhrxbpq#6a4a4a>`_.
-This discussion is also meant to be about the *syntax* and *semantics* of this fragment, rather than about the *implementation* of the ``L4->LE`` transpiler; for the latter, see `TODO <>` instead.
+This is a more intuitive, high-level discussion that's aimed at someone who wants to understand how L4 gets translated to LE, *so that they can more effectively formally model law using the Logical-English-y fragment of L4*.
+It is *not* meant to be a rigorous specification of that fragment; for that, see `Syntax and Denotational Semantics of L4 Relational Predicates <https://www.overleaf.com/9757591584pqqqyhhrxbpq#6a4a4a>`_.
+Finally, this discussion does not discuss the *implementation* of the ``L4->LE`` transpiler in detail; for the latter, see `TODO <>` instead.

-The following discussion does however assume some understanding of the :ref:`generic L4 syntax and concepts <law_understand_l4>` and basic logic programming concepts.
+Although the following discussion does not assume prior knowledge of Logical English, it does assume some understanding of the :ref:`generic L4 syntax and concepts <law_understand_l4>`, as well as of basic logic programming concepts.
+(You'll probably get something out of this even if you are new to logic programming, but you shouldn't expect to understand everything.)

 Simple Horn clauses
 -------------------